Tommy Ekblom

-Tommy Uolevi Ekblom (born 20 September 1959 in Porvoo) is a retired long-distance runner from Finland.
-He twice competed for his native country at the Summer Olympics (1980 and 1984) in the men's 3000 metres steeplechase.
+Tommy Uolevi Ekblom (born 20 September 1959) is a retired long-distance runner from Finland.
+He twice competed for his native country at the 1980 Summer Olympics and 1984 Summer Olympics in the men's 3000 metres steeplechase.
 Ekblom set his personal best (8.19.40) in that event in 1983.
 He also coached Jukka Keskisalo, another Finnish steeplechaser, who became the European Champion in 2006.